Rugiaevit: Interpretations

 There are two ways to read this theonym.
 The name Rugiaevit is most often translated as "lord, ruler of Rügen".
 Often scholars propose to read the name as Ruyevit; Aleksander Gieysztor suggests combining the first part of this reading with the root ru- existing in such words as řuti "to roar", ruja "roar of deer", "estrous, heat" (as well as "fertility"), which occurs in the Old Russian word rujenь – a term for one of the autumn months that falls during the time of the estrous cycle (cf. Czech říjen, Bulgarian руен (ruen), Serbo-Croatian ру̑јан, rujan).
 Lubor Niederle, assuming the phonetic similarity of Ruyevit and Yarovit, concluded that the two gods were identical.
 The suffix -vit translates as "lord, ruler"; it is less often compared with the word vitędzь due to the borrowing of this word from Germanic languages (cf. viking).

 The functions of the god remain a matter of debate.
 Saxo primarily regards Rugiaevit as a war god – the equivalent of the Roman Mars.
 According to Saxo, one of the Charenza gods, probably Rugiaevit, was associated with punishing sexual intercourse, perhaps near the temple, with vaginismus.
 According to Gieysztor, Ruyevit was an incarnation of Perun, and links warlike qualities, etymology ("heat", 'fertility'), and punishment for sexual intercourse, with the Vedic Indra, who also combines warlike and sexual functions.

 The meaning of the seven faces is unclear.
 Comparative studies suggest that polycephaly is associated with cosmological ideas: the duality of nature, the threefold or sevenfold vertical system, or the fourfold horizontal system.
-Gieysztor noted the similarity to the myth of an eastern Finnic people about seven brothers turning into birds, but as he noted, it is unclear how this motif would have made its way to Rügen.
+Gieysztor noted the similarity to the eastern Finno-Ugric myth about seven brothers turning into birds, but as he noted, it is unclear how this motif would have made its way to Rügen.